timbussmann/timbussmann.github.io/_posts/2019-09-25-scatter-gather-pt1.md

 > NServiceBus.RecoverabilityExecutor Immediate Retry is going to retry message 'e203d802-1bca-4e0a-82e9-aad300e21fa1' because of an exception:
 >    MongoDB.Driver.MongoCommandException: Command update failed: WriteConflict.

-This is an exerpt from the log file when you try to run this saga using the Particular Software MongoDB persistence.
+This is an excerpt from the log file when you try to run this saga using the Particular Software MongoDB persistence.
 The MongoDB saga persistence uses optimistic concurrency control so concurrent saga updates are only detected once the data is being updated and rejected.
 As pointed out by the log statement, this exception isn't a problem itself as retrying the message should usually solve this problem.

 While neither of the concurrency control modes is particularly helpful in this case, optimistic concurrency can make the situation a lot worse.
 Assuming that many messages to the same saga are in the queue, retrying a message due to a concurrency exception won't help much, as it will just enter a new race condition every time.
 After failing multiple times, recoverability will fail the message and move it to the error queue.
 This means the user has to manually retry the message later on instead of recoverability handling the issue automatically.